tadijam64/search-engines-comparison/README.md

     http://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html

 ## Contributing
 Feel free to contribute.
-For all additional questions, there is email address attached in Author section.
+For all additional questions, there is email address attached in the Authors section.

 ## Authors
 Tadija Malić - Initial work - tadija@tadijamalic.com